 The Health Insurance Portability and Accountability Act states that healthcare providers, their suppliers and service providers are ethically and legally required to protect patient information.
 HIPAA Privacy and Security Rules outline how covered entities and business associates, including phone answering services, must protect PHI and ePHI while enabling the flow of information to provide quality medical services.

-Medical answering services need to be HIPAA compliant because they are part of a network of organizations that handle sensitive data.
+Answering services need to be HIPAA compliant because they are part of a network of organizations that handle sensitive data.
 These organizations, known as covered entities and business associates (BA), are responsible for safeguarding personal health information and protecting patient privacy.
-HIPPA regulations help assure patient confidentiality which is expected throughout the medical industry.

 For medical establishments and healthcare professionals, HIPAA compliance is also a critical part of protecting their practice.
 It is also their responsibility to ensure that their third-party suppliers and service providers maintain the same high level of data security and regulatory compliance.